-Subsequently, in October 2017, Kiewit, Caltrans' construction contractor for the Project, submitted a Mine Reclamation Plan for the proposed Area 2 Borrow Area, also known as the Kramer Junction Borrow Pit to partially provide fill material and water resources requirements of the Project.
-Caltrans included the Kramer Junction Borrow Pit area in their project design and environmental review and concluded in their NEPA/CEQA Re-Validation Form that the Final EIR/EIS conclusions remain valid with implementation of project design and mitigation measures for the operation of the Kramer Junction Borrow Pit area and access roads.
+Additionally, Kiewit, Caltrans' construction contractor for the Project, is submitting a Mine Reclamation Plan for the proposed Area 6 Borrow Area.
+Caltrans included the Kramer Junction Borrow Pit 2 area in their project design and environmental review and concluded in their NEPA/CEQA Re-Validation Form that the Final EIR/EIS conclusions remain valid with implementation of project design and mitigation measures for the operation of the Kramer Junction Borrow Pit 2 area and access road.

-This Addendum supplements the information contained in the Final EIR/EIS and the NEPA/CEQA Re-Validation Form and has been prepared to ensure that the potential impacts of the proposed Kramer Junction Borrow Pit have been fully evaluated and that any such potential impacts have been reduced to a level of less than significant.
+This Addendum supplements the information contained in the Final EIR/EIS and the NEPA/CEQA Re-Validation Form and has been prepared to ensure that the potential impacts of the proposed Kramer Junction Borrow Pit 2 have been fully evaluated and that any such potential impacts have been reduced to a level of less than significant.

-CEQA Determination - When an EIR has been certified for a project, no subsequent EIR shall be prepared for that project unless the lead agency determines, on the basis of substantial evidence in the light of the whole record, one or more of the following: 1) substantial changes are proposed in the project which will require major revisions of the previous EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of

-State Route 58 Kramer Junction Expressway Project 06-Ker-58 PM R143.5/R143.9 08-SBd-58 PM R0.0/R12.9 EA 08-34770 Project Number 0800000616 previously identified significant effects; 2) substantial changes occur with respect to the circumstances under which the project is undertaken which will require major revisions of the previous EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects; or 3) new information of substantial importance, which was not known and could not have been known with the exercise of reasonable diligence at the time the previous EIR was certified as complete, shows any of the following: (A) the project will have one more significant effects not discussed in the previous EIR; (b) significant effects previously examined will be will be substantially more severe than shown in the previous EIR; (c) mitigation measures or alternatives previously found not to be feasible would in fact be feasible, and would substantially reduce one or more significant effects of the project, but the project proponents decline to adopt the mitigation measure or alternative; or (d) mitigation measures or alternatives which are considerably different from those analyzed in the previous EIR would substantially reduce one or more significant effects on the environment, but the project proponents decline to adopt the mitigation measure or alternative (CEQA Guidelines Section 15162(a)).
+CEQA Determination - When an EIR has been certified for a project, no subsequent EIR shall be prepared for that project unless the lead agency determines, on the basis of substantial evidence in the light of the whole record, one or more of the following: 1) substantial changes are proposed in the project which will require major revisions of the previous EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects; 2) substantial changes occur with respect to the circumstances under which the project is undertaken which will require major revisions of the previous EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects; or 3) new information of substantial importance, which was not known and could not have been known with the exercise of reasonable diligence at the time the previous EIR was certified as complete, shows any of the following: (a) the project will have one more significant effects not discussed in the previous EIR; (b) significant effects previously examined will be will be substantially more severe than shown in the previous EIR; (c) mitigation measures or alternatives previously found not to be feasible would in fact be feasible, and would substantially reduce one or more significant effects of the project, but the project proponents decline to adopt the mitigation measure or alternative; or (d) mitigation measures or alternatives which are considerably different from those analyzed in the previous EIR would substantially reduce one or more significant effects on the environment, but the project proponents decline to adopt the mitigation measure or alternative (CEQA Guidelines Section 15162(a)).
 Pursuant to Section 15164(e) of the CEQA Guidelines, an addendum must provide a brief explanation of the decision not to prepare a subsequent EIR.